WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/sdk-api.md

 # Web3Inbox SDK API

-The Web3InboxSDK will encompass both [Push](../../clients/push/README.md) and [Chat](../../clients/chat/README.md) methods and event listeners.
-All methods within the class documented here will be used internally by the web3inbox web app.
-Internally, the state will be managed through [RxJS](https://rxjs.dev/), which will allow the SDK to cleanly listen to events from anywhere.
-This will of course the include the Chat & Push clients in the webapp.
+The Web3InboxSDK encompasses both [Push](../../clients/push/README.md) and
+[Chat](../../clients/chat/README.md) methods and event listeners.
+All methods within the class documented here are used internally by the web3inbox web app.
+Internally, the state is managed through [RxJS](https://rxjs.dev/), which allows the SDK to cleanly listen to events from anywhere.
+This of course includes the Chat & Push clients in the webapp.

 ## Stateless Mode
-In the case of the webapp being integrated in a native webview, RxJS will hook into the `message` event on the window, receiving messages from the `postMessage` calls.
-Note, this will also enable communication with any parent context (React Native, web page displaying Web3Inbox in an `iframe`, etc).
+In the case of the webapp being integrated in a native webview, RxJS hooks into the `message` event on the window, receiving messages from the `postMessage` calls.
+Note, this also enables communication with any parent context (React Native, web page displaying Web3Inbox in an `iframe`, etc).

 This is Web3InboxSDK's stateless mode, where it won't manage any clients and